Catholic Schoolhouse Tour 2: Week 10

 History

 • Much of this week’s history timeline focuses on the Greeks.
 Make your own ‘Grecian’ money this week.
-You simply cut out lots of circles from paper/cardstock and have your students decorate them.
+You simply cut out a lot of circles from paper/cardstock and have your students decorate them.
 (It could be a good activity for while you’re reading to them) How were coins decorated in the past?
-Usually using faces of their leaders.
+Usually using the faces of their leaders.
 Your students can draw themselves, or a leader that they admire on their coins.

 Golden Rectangle